Sino-Latin American relations experienced an extraordinary “intensification process” throughout the first sixteen years of the 21st century.

 Despite the large geographic distance dividing China and Latin America, they have both shared a similar position in the international system post-World War II.
 From Mao Zedong’s perspective, both Latin America and the People’s Republic of China were considered to be part of the “third world” (Jiang, 2008), being aware of their shared peripheral position in the

 international system and dependent on the developed western “centres.”
 To avoid isolation in such disadvantaged position, China and the Latin American countries supported each other throughout the Cold War.
 They established diplomatic relations and recognised their common and uncomfortable situation in between the United States and the Soviet Union.

 The article provides an overview of Sino-Latin American relations in the 21st century, then it describes how the

 foundations of the relationship were established in its first two phases.
 Finally, this article provides a proposal of a new phase of Sino-Latin American relations since 2013.

-Please click here to download the PDF file “Xi Jinping and The Sino – Latin American Relations in The 21st Century: Facing The Beginning of A New Phase?” article written by Diego Leiva, School of Governance and International Relations, Griffith University.
+Please click here to download the PDF file “Xi Jinping and The Sino – Latin American Relations in The 21st Century: Facing The Beginning of A New Phase?” article written by Diego Leiva, School of Government and International Relations, Griffith University.